-The holidays are a magical time—the twinkling lights, the pillowy snowflakes, the smell of chestnuts roasting on the fire, The Holiday playing on repeat—and it's especially wonderful as a child when all you have to do is enjoy the fruits of your parents' labor.
+The holidays are a magical time—the twinkling lights, the pillowy snowflakes, the smell of chestnuts roasting on the fire, holiday movies playing on repeat—and it's especially wonderful as a child when all you have to do is enjoy the fruits of your parents' labor.

 At the end of the day, you don't need all the bells, whistles, blow-up figurines, holiday lights, or ornaments to make your home feel festive.
-Sometimes, the smallest of details will do—and they look incredibly chic too.
+Sometimes, the smallest details will do—and they look incredibly chic, too.
 A wreath here and a garland there can be more than enough to infuse your home with the magic of the holidays.

-Set the Table Simply
+Set a Simple Table

-While you may only be entertaining for one night this holiday, it doesn't mean you should neglect your dining room the rest of the season.
+While you may only be entertaining for one night this holiday, that doesn't mean you should neglect your dining room the rest of the season.
 Set a festive tone by placing a long garland along the dining room table and lighting candles at night.
 It adds a simple touch that's still festive.

 Prepare the Fireplace

-Get cozy.
+The holidays are the perfect time to pile on the blankets and fuzzy textures.
 Since the holidays are also the season of Netflix and chill, add sheepskin throws, pillows, and blankets around your living room.
 By making your space extra inviting, you won't need a ton of holiday decorations to feel like you're on holiday.
 Just a simple tree should suffice.

-Do the Unexpected
+Try the Unexpected

 If you want to go all out, try garlands of all kinds.
 Whether they're pine or magnolia, we love them hung around doorways, on the mantel, or even above bunk beds.
 Decorating for the holidays doesn't get much easier.

-Bring It Outside
+Take It Outside

 If you're lucky to have an outdoor space somewhere that's warm enough to enjoy nights outside, bring your décor outside.
-String lights and sheepskin throws will make your backyard extra festive and cozy—especially if you gather around the fire to roast s'mores.
+String lights and cozy throws will make your backyard extra festive and cozy—especially if you gather around the fire to roast s'mores.